apurin/js-frontend-backend-example/1. simple frontend and backend/readme.md

 </body>
 </html>
 ```
-As you can see it depends on `static/index.css` file, so add it too:
+As you can see it depends on `static/index.css` stylesheet file, so add it too:
 ```
 body {
     background-color: black;
     color: white
 }
 ```
-Open `static/index.html` file in any browser and you should see black background and white text "_Hello world!_".
+Open `static/index.html` file and you should see black background and white text "_Hello world!_".

 ## Express HTTP service
-Create `service.js` file, it'll be our service.
-Add following content:
+Create `service.js` file, it'll be our backend service.
+Add following code:
 ```
 // === HTTP service ===
 var express = require('express');